-Humans have an additional pair of sex chromosomes for a total of 46 chromosomes.
-The sex chromosomes are referred to as X and Y, and their combination determines a person's sex.
+Human sex chromosomes are referred to as X and Y, and their combination determines a person's sex.
 Typically, human females have two X chromosomes while males possess an XY pairing.
 This XY sex-determination system is found in most mammals as well as some reptiles and plants.

 During fertilization, gametes from the sperm combine with gametes from the egg to form a zygote.
 The zygote contains two sets of 23 chromosomes, for the required 46.
-Most women are 46XX and most men are 46XY, according to the World Health Organization.

 It is important to remember that sex and gender have two separate definitions and many cultures include more labels than simply "male" and "female" to identify others.